Hawker Hunter: Lebanese Air Force

 The Lebanese Air Force operated Hawker Hunters from 1958 to 2014.
-A Lebanese Hunter shot down an Israeli jet over Kfirmishki in the early 1960s; its pilot was captured by the Lebanese Armed Forces.
 One Hunter was shot down on the first day of the Six-Day War by the Israeli Air Force.
 They were used infrequently during the Lebanese Civil War, and eventually fell out of usage and went into storage during the 1980s.

 In August 2007, the Lebanese Armed Forces planned to put its Hunters back into service following the 2007 Lebanon conflict, to deal with Fatah al-Islam militants in the Nahr el-Bared camp north of Tripoli.
 The programme was delayed by lack of spare parts for the aircraft, such as cartridges for the Martin-Baker ejection seats.
 On 12 November 2008, 50 years after its original introduction, the Lebanese Air Force returned four of its eight Hunters to service with 2nd Squadron, based at Rayak AB: one two-seater and three single-seaters.
 Military exercises were conducted with Hunters, such as those that took place on 12 July 2010.
 The Hunters were retired from service during 2014.

 Others

 Africa

 During the 1950s, the Royal Rhodesian Air Force was an important export customer of Britain, purchasing not only Hunters but also De Havilland Vampires and Canberra bombers.
 Rhodesia later deployed its Hunter FGA.9s extensively against ZANLA and ZIPRA guerrillas during the Rhodesian Bush War in the late 1960s and throughout the 1970s, occasionally engaging in cross-border raids over Zambia and Mozambique.
 The Zimbabwean Air Force Hunters were flown to support Laurent Kabila's loyalists during the Second Congo War, and were reported to be involved in the Mozambican Civil War.
-They remained in service in 2022.
+One remained in service in 2022.

 In Somalia, the Siad Barre regime's fleet of ageing Hunters, often piloted by former Rhodesian servicemen, carried out several bombing missions against rebel units in the late 1980s.